-be a holomorphic vector field on a neighborhood of \(0\) in \(\CC^n\), vanishing at \(0\), with singular set of codimension at least two.
-If, for the integers \(p_1, \ldots, p_k\), the germ of \(Z=z_1^{p_1}\cdots z_k^{p_k}X\) at \(0\) is semicomplete (if, away from its divisor of poles, all of its solutions are univalent in some neighborhood of~\(0\)), and \(\sum_{i=1}^k p_ih_i(0)\neq 0\), there exist coordinates centered at \(0\) in which for integers \(\lambda_1, \ldots, \lambda_n\) such that \(\sum_{i=1}^k \lambda_i p_i= -1\). \end{prop} \begin{proof} The semicompleteness of \(Z\) is equivalent to the uniformizability of the foliated affine structure that it induces~\cite[Prop.~9]{guillot-rebelo} (we refer the reader to~\cite{guillot-rebelo} for a general discussion about semicomplete meromorphic vector fields and their relation to foliated affine structures).
-For the foliated affine structure induced by~\(Z\), from \(\Gamma(Z)\equiv 0\) and (\ref{eq:leibniz}), for \(f=z_1^{p_1}\cdots z_k^{p_k}\),
+be a vector field on a neighborhood of \(0\) in \(\CC^n\), with \(h_i\) and \(g_i\) holomorphic for all \(i\), vanishing at \(0\), with singular set of codimension at least two.
+If, for the integers \(p_1, \ldots, p_k\), the germ of \(Z=z_1^{p_1}\cdots z_k^{p_k}X\) at \(0\) is semicomplete (if there is a neighborhood of \(0\) in which, away from its divisor of poles, all of its solutions are univalent), and \(\sum_{i=1}^k p_ih_i(0)\neq 0\), there exist coordinates centered at \(0\) in which for integers \(\lambda_1, \ldots, \lambda_n\) such that \(\sum_{i=1}^k \lambda_i p_i= -1\). \end{prop} \begin{proof} The semicompleteness of \(Z\) is equivalent to the uniformizability of the foliated affine structure that it induces \cite[Prop.~9]{guillot-rebelo} (we refer the reader to \cite{guillot-rebelo} for a general discussion about semicomplete meromorphic vector fields and their relation to foliated affine structures).
+For the foliated affine structure induced by \(Z\), from \(\Gamma(Z)\equiv 0\) and (\ref{eq:leibniz}), for \(f=z_1^{p_1}\cdots z_k^{p_k}\),

 The standing hypothesis \(\sum_{i=1}^k p_ih_i(0)\neq 0\) is thus equivalent to the fact that the foliated affine structure is not parabolic at the singular point.
 By Theorem~\ref{thm:aff_lin} (and its proof via Theorem~\ref{thm:proj_lin}), there exist coordinates where